icopy-site/awesome/docs/awesome/awesome-nosql-guides.md

 - [Data Management in the Cloud: Limitations and Opportunities](http://www.cs.yale.edu/homes/dna/papers/abadi-cloud-ieee09.pdf) (PDF) - Abadi (2009) discusses limitations and opportunities of data management and data analysis in the cloud.
 - [10 NoSQL Misconceptions](http://www.dummies.com/how-to/content/10-nosql-misconceptions.html) - Some misconceptions about NoSQL databases relating to topics such as what they are, ACID-compliance, and security.
 - [10 Reasons Developers Love NoSQL](http://www.dummies.com/programming/big-data/10-reasons-developers-love-nosql/) - A list of ten arguments for why developers like to use NoSQL databases.
 - [Distribution, Data, Deployment: Software Architecture Convergence in Big Data Systems](https://resources.sei.cmu.edu/library/asset-view.cfm?assetID=90909) (PDF) - Gorton and Klein (2014) paper to discuss software engineering concerns when dealing with big data systems in terms of distribution, data, and deployment.
-Also accessible [here](https://doi.org/10.1109/MS.2014.51), along with [a presentation overview](https://cs.uwaterloo.ca/~palencar/cs846/fall-2016/presentations/student/regular/nov01/01-Ma.pdf) of the original paper.
+Also accessible [here](https://doi.org/10.1109/MS.2014.51).
 - [Use cases for NoSQL](https://stackoverflow.com/questions/2875432/use-cases-for-nosql) (2017) - Discussion on Stack Overflow on best use cases for using NoSQL databases over traditional SQL databases.
 - [Best Practices for NoSQL Database Design](https://softwareengineering.stackexchange.com/q/158790/) (2012) - A couple answers and links for NoSQL database design.